useless-bit/Open-Package-Deploy/Documentation/user_guide.md

 The Dashboard provides an easy way to get an overview of all important Data.

-The dashboard auto-refreshes (the green progressbar under the `Options`-Panel shows when the next refresh happens and can be configured in the `Options`-Panel).
+The dashboard auto-refreshes (the green progress bar under the `Options`-Panel shows when the next refresh happens and can be configured in the `Options`-Panel).

 You can click on: